eronnen/procmon-parser/README.md

 - [ ] Detail column is not fully supported for all operation types.

 Pull requests to support these missing features are very welcome :)

+### Tests

+To test that the parser works as expected, There are two fairly large PML files, on Windows 7 32 bit and Windows 10 64 bit,

 ## Contributing